-[2] The Respondent raised an objection to portions of the Complainant's rebuttal document, marked Exhibit C-2, because the information contained in those portions did not rebut any of the evidence disclosed by the Respondent in Exhibit R-2.
-The Respondent objected to the assessment information on page 7 and the assessment map on page 15.
-Whether the property was equitably assessed was not an issue pursued by the Complainant because there was no assessment evidence or argument disclosed in Exhibit C-1.
+[2] The Respondent raised an objection to portions of the Complainant's rebuttal document marked Exhibit C-2, because the information contained in those portions did not rebut any of the evidence disclosed by the Respondent in Exhibit R-2.
+The Respondent objected to the assessment information on page 10 and the assessment map on page 17.
+Whether the property was equitably assessed was not an issue that was pursued by the Complainant because there was no assessment evidence or argument disclosed in Exhibit C-1.

 [3] The Complainant stated that one of the issues identified in the Assessment Review Board Complaint form was "fairness and equity"; therefore, equity was one of the issues.
 As a result, this was proper rebuttal evidence and should be allowed.
-The Complainant stated that he was not clear on what can be regarded as rebuttal evidence if these portions in question are not rebuttal evidence.
+The Complainant stated that he was not clear on what could be regarded as rebuttal evidence if those portions in question were not rebuttal evidence.

 [4] In summary, the Respondent stated that the Complainant provided the same "boiler plate" list of reasons for this complaint as all other complaints.
 The list included many issues that were not pursued in the Complainant's Exhibit C-1.
-Exhibit C-1 contained only evidence and argument relating to the correctness of the assessment and the correctness of the net rentable area.
+Exhibit C-1 contained only evidence and argument relating to the correctness of the assessment.